Balenciaga Information Guide

 The couture house of Balenciaga was founded in San Sebastian Spain in 1918 by Cristobal Balenciaga.
 Eventually he moved his boutique to Paris due to the Spanish Civil War when he was 40 years old.
 Historically known for his fine couturier and eccentric “bubble skirts,” Balenciaga influenced designers like Coco Chanel and Christian Dior.
 Post WWII, when Christian Dior was becoming famous for his ‘“New Look”, Balenciaga started to design clothing that was more linear and sleek, breaking from the wildly popular hourglass silhouette.
 A number of designers worked under Cristobol, including, most notably, Oscar de la Renta and Hubert de Givenchy.

 The House of Balenciaga was closed in 1968.
 Perhaps struck by grief, Cristobal Balenciaga later died in 1972.
 After his death, the House of Balenciaga lay dormant until, in 1986, Balenciaga was acquired by what is now known as Kering, and re-opened Balenciaga with a RTW line.
-Balenciaga has had several creative directors, Nicholas Ghesquiere, Alexander Wang, and currently Demna Gvasalia.
+Balenciaga has had several creative directors, Nicholas Ghesquiere, Alexander Wang, and currently Demna Gvasalia, known for taking concepts of street fashion to extremes and deconstructing brand beliefs.

 An interesting fact that few may know about is; Balenciaga designed the clothing for french athletes for the 1992 Olympic Summer Games.
 Balenciaga is now known mainly for their fine leather goods, especially the classic Motorcycle bag and Motorcycle leather jackets.